Authentication

 Credentials format

-As specified by RFC 7617, credentials must be provided as base64 encoding of the "[username]:[password]" string.
-Depending on the tooling you use to make HTTP requests, you may have to base64 encode your credential string in your own code.
+As specified by RFC 7617, credentials are the base64 encoding of the [username]:[password] string.
+Depending on your HTTP tooling, you may need to base64-encode this string yourself.

 curl -H "Accept: application/json" \